fillefrans/pi/README.md

     - [synapse](http://synapse.ararat.cz/doku.php/start)

-###Rules for library development

 ####General
-* No modernizr, we are requiring HTML5 already
+* We are requiring HTML5, and using native functions wherever possible
-* Feel free to write your own plugins
 * Check out [Leaflet](http://leafletjs.com/) as a replacement for Google Maps.
 * Vector graphics is great for Retina displays.
 * GreenSock is an almost hilariously good animation library.
 And it's small.
 [GSAP](https://www.greensock.com/tag/tutorial/).
-* Web workersare awesome.
+* Web workers are awesome.
 * For size and position, using perfect cubes (or multiples): 8, 64, 216, 512, makes it easier to stack components.

 * [CSS injection of SVG](http://www.somerandomdude.com/2012/08/12/svg-css-injection/) might be something to look at

 ####Client-side
-* No jQuery.
-Ever.
-* Don't use Sizzle, either.
-Native functions are faster.
-* Don't include any frameworks.
-* Use messaging between components, and don't attach events to DOM elements.
-Only components should touch the DOM.
-* Only the most minimal efforts to correct browser idiosyncrasies.
-If one particular browser is very bad at something, then we encourage you to expose that suckiness by not pandering to it.
-When encounter turd, don't sprinkle with sugar.
-* Components have to be self-contained.
+* Components should be self-contained.
-* It is allowed to create new subnodes under the π.app and π.plugins namespaces.
+* The π.app and π.plugins namespaces are open for anyone.
-* Absolutely no XHR in the core library, even as a fallback.
-If you need compatibility, use Zepto or similar.
-* Write tests.
-Or don't.
-We don't care.
-* Resist any inclination towards MVC and two-way data binding.
-* No coffeescript, less, sass, or other languages that has to be compiled server-side
+* Feel free to write a better xhr module :)
-* Use CSS inheritance over explicit setting of every property
+* Use CSS inheritance
-* Use documentFragment when adding more than one node to the DOM
+* Use documentFragment when adding more than one node to the DOM, it's faster

-####Server-side
+####Server-side tips
 * Replace the PHP serializer with [igbinary](https://github.com/igbinary/igbinary).
 * Compile Redis with  [ --enable-redis-igbinary ], to enable binary communication with Redis.
 * Compile Redis as 32-bit, even on 64-bit systems.
 This is more memory-efficient.
-* Use Redis for session storage and application shared memory.
+* Use Redis for PHP session storage and application shared memory.
-* Use Redis pubsub for sending messages to app clients.
+* Use Redis pubsub for sending messages to any part of the namespace.
-* Don't use Node.js.
-* Don't use MongoDB.
-* No REST servers, please.
-(Unless you create a REST interface accessible over the session WebSocket)
-* No server application that runs in a VM, including Java, Node.js, Erlang, &c
-* There will not be a Windows version of the server

 #Documentation
 When we're at version 0.6 or thereabouts.

-##Mission

-To create a HTML5/CSS3/JS template/scaffolding that can serve as a starting point for apps and web Pages.
-Incorporate mobile optimized client-side services accessible to creatives.

-Collect examples and demos in a git repository.
-Use shared assets where possible.

 ---

-##Requirements
+##Aims
 * Optimized for Mobile
 * Optimized server/cache setup
 * Cross-browser, within reason
-* Cross-device support (See Target Platforms, below)
+* Cross-device support, again within reason
 * If possible, generic access to a subset of native device resources from JavaScript, such as accelerometer, camera, geolocation
 * A plugin system
-* Easy to copy a template and start adapting it

-##Target Platforms
+##Target Clients
 * WebKit + Firefox, all platforms
 * iOs >= 5.1
 * Android >= 4.0 (Except native browser)